 In the late 1980s and early 1990s, there was a plethora of sightings in rural Wisconsin of a large, bear-like or wolf-like creature that was capable of standing and walking on its hind legs.
 The subject of many articles and books, the Beast of Bray Road is often referred to as being a werewolf.
 Many witnesses of the beast took lie detector tests that indicated they weren't lying when they described their encounters with these hominid cryptids.

-First sighted in 1937, the Agogwe is reported to be a 4 to 5 foot rusty-haired bipedal cryptid.
+First sighted in 1937, East Africa's Agogwe is reported to be a 4 to 5 foot rusty-haired bipedal cryptid.

 This bipedal creature from the Pilippines is said to have long nails, walk on two legs, and look like a hairy man.
 Some have credited Amomongo with disemboweling livestock in the Philippines.